Skip to content

 file_infoMetadata for a file or directory (size, type, line count, hash, symlink target).

-Tool errors the model can correct — a missing file, a denied path, a stale edit — are surfaced as ModelRetry, so the agent gets the error message back and can adjust rather than aborting the run.
+Tool errors the model can correct — a missing file, a denied path, a stale edit, a directory that collides with an existing file, an invalid glob pattern, a path name rejected by Windows, a path name the filesystem cannot encode, an over-long path name, a symlink loop — are surfaced as ModelRetry, so the agent gets the error message back and can adjust rather than aborting the run.
+Failures the model can do nothing about, such as a full or read-only disk, still abort.

 Security model